Skip to navigation Skip to content

 • make sure that Document Completion is set to No

-• include the parents' phone numbers, the customer's consent for the O18 team to phone them, (if applicable) and that there are no risk concerns
+• include the parents' phone numbers and the customer's consent for the O18 team to phone them (if applicable), or that there are concerns related to parent contact that require assessment

 • tell the young person they will be contacted by the UTLAH Assessment Team, who will call from a private number